-Dry eye occurs when the eyes aren't sufficiently moisturized, leading to itching, redness and pain from dry spots on the surface of the eye.
-The eyes may become dry and irritated because the tear ducts don't produce enough tears, or because the tears themselves have a chemical imbalance.
+Dry eye occurs when the eyes aren't sufficiently moisturized, leading to itching, redness, pain, and blurry vision from dry spots on the surface of the eye.
+The eyes may become dry and irritated because of insufficient tear production, or because the tears themselves are not robust.

-People usually begin experiencing dry eye symptoms as they age, but the condition can also result from certain medications, conditions or injuries.
+People usually begin experiencing dry eye symptoms as they age, but a lot of young people have dry eye too.
+Dry eye can also result from certain medications, conditions or injuries.

-Non-surgical treatments for dry eye include blinking exercises, increasing humidity at home or work, and use of artificial tears or moisturizing ointment.
-If these methods fail, small punctal plugs may be inserted in the corners of the eyes to limit tear drainage, or the drainage tubes in the eyes may be surgically closed.
+Non-surgical treatments for dry eye include blinking exercises, increasing humidity at home or work, use of artificial tears or moisturizing ointment, and warm compresses to the eyelids.
+There are prescription drops to reduce the inflammation that underlies dry eye, like steroids, Restasis, and Xiidra.
+If these methods fail, small punctal plugs may be inserted in the corners of the eyes to limit tear drainage.
 Eyelid surgery is also a solution if an eyelid condition is causing your dry eyes.

 Diabetic Eye Diseases